Economic history of Somalia: Colonial economy

-Economic development during the Italian Trust Administration of Somalia
+Development during the Italian Trust Administration

 In 1950, during the beginning of the ten years of the Trust Administration of Somalia under Italy, the "Cassa per la Circolazione Monetaria della Somalia" (Cassa for the monetary circulation of Somalia) was set up, established officially in a public law institution in 1954; in the same year the "Somali Credit" was established.
 At the same time, in British Somaliland, the National and Grindlais Bank (former Indian National Bank) opened some branches in Berbera and Hargeisa.

 On 1 July 1960 the former Italian Somalia merged with the State of Somaliland, still under British jurisdiction, to form the fully independent Republic of Somalia.
 In this perspective, the government of the former Italian Somalia, led by Abdullahi Issa Mohamud, established the Somali National Bank (decree of 30 June 1960): the new bank would have carried out the central bank activities, previously done by the "Cassa for monetary circulation".
 Indeed the Italian government provided Somalia with technical and financial assistance and ordered the liquidation of the "Cassa".

 Furthermore, on 1 July 1960, the newly independent Republic of Somalia established that the "Banca Nazionale Somala" (National Bank of Somalia) to take over the activities of the "Cassa" and the Mogadishu branch of Banca d'Italia.
 The new bank combined central banking activities with commercial banking activities.

 During the 1950s, with UN aid money pouring in and the presence of experienced Italian administrators who had come to see the region as their home, infrastructural and educational development blossomed in the region.
 The decade passed relatively without incident, and was marked by positive growth in virtually all aspects of local life.